 Vitamin D deficiency in women has been linked to ovulatory disturbance and polycystic ovary syndrome.
 In men, research shows a connection between vitamin D levels and sperm motility, and male vitamin D deficiency is also linked to lower fertility rates.

-Vitamin D is found in egg yolks and fatty fish, and it is often added to milk in the United States.
+Vitamin D is found in egg yolks and fatty fish, and it is often added to milk.
 Your body is also able to synthesize its own vitamin D simply through exposure to the sun.
 However, sunscreen blocks the necessary ultraviolet rays, so be careful about how long you soak up those rays.

 Vitamin E deficiency in men is associated with lower sperm quality and motility, and it can lead to long-term testicular damage.
 In women, increasing the intake of vitamin E may prevent ovulation decline, and could boost the success rate of fertility treatments.
-It also helps form and main
+It also helps form and maintains the placenta during pregnancy.

 Women trying to conceive should take folic acid, but its effects are more important after conception than before.
 Folic acid helps prevent certain birth defects, particularly spina bifida and anencephaly which affect the brain and spinal column.
 These defects can develop in the first few weeks of pregnancy.
 Folic acid has other, everyday health benefits, which is why it’s recommended even to those who aren’t trying to conceive.